omdl/omdl.github.com/docs/introduction.md

 ### Logical level OMDL

-In the logical design phase, the user goals of the conceptual design will be evaluated and replaced by abstract widget definitions.
+In the logical design phase, the user goals of the conceptual design will be evaluated and replaced by abstract app definitions.
 It is closely related to the conceptual design but both phases are independent of each other.
-The logical design document is an intermediate step between an abstract description of the workspace and a  composed one with widgets and additional settings.
-It includes abstract definitions of widgets and rules that have to match during runtime.
+The logical design document is an intermediate step between an abstract description of the workspace and a  composed one with apps and additional settings.
+It includes abstract definitions of apps and rules that have to match during runtime.
 Legal constraints are taken into account as well as several other restrictions, like a time-based or region-based access policy.
-This phase leads to a quick overview which widget types apply and allows easily to change it.
+This phase leads to a quick overview which app types apply and allows easily to change it.
 The user does not need a deep understanding of the technical details or programming skills.
-Its aim is to create an initial set-up of used widget types to achieve the desired functionality.
+Its aim is to create an initial set-up of used app types to achieve the desired functionality.
 The logical design could be an intermediate format that is not displayed to the user.

 #### Structure of OMDL at the Logical Level